nktnet1/rt-stack/README.md

 # RT Stack

-RT stack is a modern [turborepo](https://turbo.build/repo/docs) template for developing modular fullstack projects with shared configs and full type-safety.
+RT stack is a modern [turborepo](https://turbo.build/repo/docs) template for developing fullstack projects with modular components, shared configs and full type-safety.

 ## About

-Below is a brief overview of all the components of the stack:
+Below is an overview of all the components in the stack:

 ```
 apps
   ├─ web
   |   ├─ React (vite)
+  |   ├─ Tailwindcss
   |   └─ Tanstack (router, query, form)
   ├─ server
   |   └─ Hono (wrapper for api & auth)
 packages
   ├─ api
-  |   ├─ tRPC
-  |   └─ Valibot (zod, but lightweight)
+  |   └─ tRPC with valibot
   ├─ auth
   |   └─ Better Auth
   ├─ db